Our Story

 Fast forward several years, a few crops in, one global pandemic later, and over 100 new cultivars added to the test orchards.
 She looks forward to bringing more edible perennial plants to the table, and figuring out the seemingly impossible task of growing a crop that must be dug every two years while building soil health and only adding minimal off-farm inputs.
 Surrounded by a family of tree-enthusiasts, she has been able to incorporate beds for rootstock propagation headed by her Dad, grow nut trees and dabble in seedling trees and other plants (also thanks to her Dad), add chickens and pigs into the crop rotation mix from her partner Zack, and plant a second test orchard filled with a plethora of perennial edible plants on Zack's home farm in Amulree, followed by a third test orchard in Gadshill on her Dad's property.
 Steph also began working closely with Susan Poizner of Orchard People to create a comprehensive online grafting course in 2023, resulting in a book launched the following year.

-On March 30, 2023, Steph and Zack became parents to a beautiful bundle of love, Mycelia Ann.
-Soon she'll be walking, and join her mama and papa at the nursery regularly!
+On March 30, 2023, Steph and Zack became parents to a beautiful bundle of love, Mycelia (or Mya for short).
+Soon she'll join her mama and papa at the nursery regularly!

 Zack joined forces in 2021, quitting his day job to work full time on the farm.
 He grew up on a mink farm in Amulree and went to school for mechanical engineering, fostering a healthy level of curiosity.
 He can fix just about anything (which is good since Steph nor Wayne has much patience for the art), and is devoted to building soil health and adding animals to the nursery practices.
 His first project here has been to build a tiny house on wheels for more office space.
 His father instilled a passion for clean building, resulting in the tiny house being built with hempcrete and sheep's wool for insulation, re-used timber and tin from his family farm, clay plaster to finish the insides, and a big window overlooking the orchard, creating a nice little eco-home in a vibrant environment!